Last Updated on April 15, 2021

 There are even more spots to explore in the heart of the High Country, beyond those two all-stars.
 Banner Elk and West Jefferson are two of our favorites, but we also can’t leave out the amazing Burnsville, surrounded by those epic Black Mountains.

-Highlands sits in the heart of Western NC and a lovely small town in Macon County.
+Highlands sits in the heart of Western NC and a lovely mountain town in Macon County.

 Aside from a quaint and cozy downtown, you’ll find some of our favorite waterfalls in North Carolina here!
 Two of the bigger names include Dry Falls and the roadside Bridal Veil Falls, not to be confused with the one inside DuPont State Recreational Forest.